fcrepo-exts/fcrepo-import-export/README.md

 ##### Bag Metadata

-You can export a BagIt bag from a Fedora repository based on a [BagIt Profile](https://github.com/ruebot/bagit-profiles/).
 User supplied metadata for tag files can be provided with a Yaml file specified by the `-G` or `--bag-config` option.

 The configuration file specified must have a top-level key matching the name of the metadata file with sub keys for each field you wish to manually supply.
 For example, setting metadata elements in the `bag-info.txt`: